 Assembly Bill 217 (Bradford, 2013) extended the funding for MASH/SASH until 2021 or until incentives are encumbered, whichever occurs first.
 Under AB 217, the extended MASH Program includes new requirements for workforce development and energy efficiency starting in July 2015.
-A higher MASH incentive is available for projects that offset tenant energy use and provide direct tenant benefit, as opposed to a lower incentive for projects that only offset common load and typically benefit the building owner/operator.
+A higher MASH incentive is available for projects that offset tenant energy use and provide direct tenant benefit via virtual net metering, as opposed to a lower incentive for projects that only offset common load and typically benefit the building owner/operator.

-In addition, the California Department of Community Services and Development received an allocation of California Climate Investments funding (revenue from the state’s cap-and-trade program) for energy efficiency and renewable energy benefits to populations located within Disadvantaged Communities (DAC), of which $24 million has been committed to large multifamily properties.
+In addition to MASH, the California Department of Community Services and Development received an allocation of California Climate Investments funding (revenue from the state’s cap-and-trade program) for energy efficiency and renewable energy benefits to populations located within Disadvantaged Communities (DACs), of which $24 million was committed to large multifamily properties.
+LIWP-LMF will operate from December 1, 2015 through April 30, 2018.
 The Low-Income Weatherization Program – Large Multifamily (LIWP-LMF) brings together energy efficiency, solar thermal, and solar PV upgrade opportunities under a single program offering to support owners and residents in lowering utility costs, saving energy and reducing greenhouse gas emissions.
 Incentives cover approximately 30-80 percent of energy efficiency upgrades and 50-100 percent of solar installations.